Team-Danger/Reservation-Component/README.md

 ## Getting Started
 > A version of this service is available on <a href="https://hub.docker.com/repository/docker/wpark95/fec/" target="_blank">Docker Hub</a>, which can be used for easier **deployment** if necessary

+- **Install MongoDB** :
+  - Follow the instructions on official <a href="https://docs.mongodb.com/manual/administration/install-community/" target="_blank">MongoDB documentation</a> to install the right version of MongoDB for your OS

 - To **Install Required Dependencies** :
   - **npm install**